Contact Us

 Now let’s talk about the structure of a development team and tech stack.

-The team you’ll need to make this a reality include:
+The team you’ll need to make this a reality includes:

 • Project manager